COMMUNITY MEMBERS AND ELECTED OFFICIALS FIGHT TO SAVE THE CAMDEN CHILDREN’S GARDEN

 BACKGROUND: STATE OF NJ THREATENS TO EVICT THE CAMDEN CHILDREN’S GARDEN IN JANUARY 2013.

-Camden City Garden Club (CCGC) received a letter in January 2013, from the State of New Jersey stating that they had made a decision to reduce about 90% of the footprint of the 4.5 acres of the Camden Children’s Garden (CCG) by March 31st, 2013.
+Camden City Garden Club (CCGC) received a letter in January 2013, from the State of New Jersey stating that they had made a decision to reduce about 90% of the footprint of the 4.5 acres of the Camden Children’s Garden (CCG).
 The State’s Division of Property Management & Construction suggested the decision was made “to enhance the economic development potential of the property”.
-The State explained that they planned to handover the land to the Adventure Aquarium operator, the Herschend Family Entertainment, headquartered in Georgia.
+It is rumored that the State planned to handover the land to the Adventure Aquarium operator, the Herschend Family Entertainment, headquartered in Georgia.
 CCGC is currently contesting alleged ownership of the land.
+In addition, the New Jersey Governor Chris Christie cut the Camden Children’s Garden operating budget 100% in 2010 and retroactively without notice – causing many challenges for this waterfront tourist attraction’s operation and its community gardens.
+Although the State of NJ revoked the March 31st deadline, there has been little news as to the future of the Camden Children’s Garden as a family attraction.
+CCGC is currently contesting alleged ownership of the land with the help of our political allies and supporters.

 FEBRUARY 12th PRESS CONFERENCE/RALLY GATHERS ELECTED OFFICIALS AND COMMUNITY MEMBERS TO SAVE THE CAMDEN CHILDREN’S GARDEN